San Miguel de Cozumel

 There are many beach clubs on the island that offer visitors a chance to relax and enjoy the stunning views.

-Aside from beach beds, many Cozumel beach clubs and restaurants also offer fun water activities which are perfect for kids or adventurous adults.
+Aside from beach beds, many Cozumel water parks and beach clubs also offer fun water activities like water trampolines and aqua parks, which are perfect for kids or adventurous adults.

 The San Miguel de Cozumel beaches right across from the main town square are not the best so I would recommend venturing further south for a better beach club experience.

-I’ve found the best beaches in Cozumel to be on the southwestern side of the island, where the waves are calmer, the beach area is more widespread, and there is little to no seaweed like on many of the other beaches in Riviera Maya.
+I’ve found the best beaches in Cozumel to be on the southwestern side of the island, where the waves are calmer, the beach area is more widespread, and there is little to no seaweed like on many of the other beaches in Playa del Carmen and the Riviera Maya.

 These are some of the most popular beach clubs in Cozumel, which are a short drive from the downtown area:

-• Playa Palancar: A personal favorite, Playa Palancar offers an absolutely stunning widespread beach with clear crystal water and a few different beach clubs and restaurants to choose from for a relaxing beach club experience.
+- Playa Palancar: My personal favorite, Playa Palancar offers an absolutely stunning widespread beach with clear crystal water and a few different beach clubs and restaurants to choose from for a relaxing beach club experience.

 Travelista Tip: For a less commercialized Cozumel beach experience, head to the lesser well-known Playa Chen Rio on the east side of the island where you can hang out in a beautiful beach cove and grab some fresh seafood or drinks at the El Pescador beachfront restaurant.